Cyber Security Contracting in Canberra

 In Canberra, suitability for secure environments can materially affect which roles are realistic and how quickly a contractor can move.
 That does not override the need for capability, but it does shape the practical market in ways that contractors should understand clearly.

-It also means these roles often suit people who can operate carefully, communicate well, and handle the sensitivity of the environment without overplaying it.
+These roles often suit people who can operate carefully, communicate well, and handle the sensitivity of the environment without overplaying it.

 - clearance suitability affects access and timing